danielcahli/data-science-learning/README.md

 ### 1. Python – Intermediate Level (Edube)
 *This folder includes selected exercises from the Intermediate Python course offered by edube.org.
 Topics covered include:*

-.Functions and scope
+- Functions and scope

-Modules and packages
+- Modules and packages

-File handling
+- File handling

-Object-oriented programming
+- Object-oriented programming

-Exception handling
+- Exception handling

 ### 2. NumPy Tutorial (W3Schools)
 *This file contains my complete solutions to the exercises from the NumPy tutorial on W3Schools.
 It covers foundational array operations and mathematical functions using NumPy, including:*

-Array creation and manipulation
+- Array creation and manipulation

-Indexing and slicing
+- Indexing and slicing

-Vectorized operations
+- Vectorized operations

-Statistical and linear algebra functions
+- Statistical and linear algebra functions

 ### 3. Data Cleaning (Kaggle)
 *This folder features my solutions to the exercises from the Data Cleaning course on Kaggle.
 It focuses on essential data preprocessing techniques such as:*

-Handling missing values
+- Handling missing values

-Parsing dates
+- Parsing dates

-Detecting and fixing inconsistent data
+- Detecting and fixing inconsistent data

-Correcting data types
+- Correcting data types

 ### 4. Machine Learning Intermediate (Kaggle)
 *Here you'll find exercises and solutions from the Intermediate Machine Learning course on Kaggle.
 Key topics include:*

-Missing value imputation
+- Missing value imputation

-Categorical variable encoding
+- Categorical variable encoding

-Pipelines for preprocessing
+- Pipelines for preprocessing

-Cross validation
+- Cross validation

-Extreme radient boosting
+- Extreme radient boosting